BrunoGriffon/HeltecWiKi/news/v4-receive-sensitivity/v4-receive-sensitivity.md

 ---

 ![](img/01.png)
-Recently, some users reported concerns about the LoRa 32 V4 receiving sensitivity.
-We ran a series of controlled tests to validate performance and isolate possible causes.
-This document provides a detailed breakdown of the test process and technical interpretation.
+Recently, some users have expressed concerns about LoRa 32 V4 receiver sensitivity.
+Let me tell you the conclusion first: Don't worry, compared with V3, V4 performs better both in receiver and transmission.

+This article will demonstrate this through both **communication principles** and **experiments**.

 <!-- truncate -->